 ABOUT IMAGES FESTIVAL

-Images Festival will consider works that have been completed in the last three years, including short, mid-length and feature films.
+Images Festival will consider works that have been completed in the last three years (from 2019–present), including short, mid-length, and feature-length films.
 Artists maintain final edit and copyright control.

-Images Festival will accept student works that have been completed in the last academic year (2019/2020) for consideration in our annual International Student Showcase program, which is programmed by students and/or recent graduates.
-The work must not exceed 20 minutes in length in order to qualify.
+Images Festival will accept student works that have been completed in the most recent academic year (2021-22) for consideration in our annual International Student Showcase, which is a shorts program curated by an individual or a collective of students and/or recent graduates as part of the festival.

 Student artists and filmmakers can submit a maximum of two submissions/works.
 If there are multiple submissions, only the first two works submitted by each student will be reviewed.

-PLEASE NOTE: Student works may NOT be entered into both the Student and On Screen Competition programs.
+PLEASE NOTE: Student works may NOT be entered into both the Student On Screen and General On Screen categories.

 Submissions to the student program (a maximum of two works per artist) are exempt from the entry fee.
 See STUDENT SUBMISSION ELIGIBILITY.